propublica/tefap-data/README.md

 ### Column Descriptions
-From the USDA response to our FOIA, with our notes/added columns in **purple**:
+From the USDA response to our FOIA, with our notes/added columns in *italic*:

 - **Column A**: A unique ID for each type of item.
 - **Column B**: Description of the items